fluentglobe/our/DEPLOYMENT.md

 To deploy the following command will be run,

-docker build -t fluentglobe/weblate github.com/fluentglobe/weblate
+docker build -t fluentglobe/our github.com/fluentglobe/weblate

+on

 OS: Ubuntu 13.04.3 x64
 Docker: 0.6.6